jreisinger/docs/blog/2018-09-26-perl-one-liners.md

 perl -wlne '$sum += (stat)[7]}{print $sum'
 ```

 The [stat](https://perldoc.perl.org/functions/stat.html) function returns a 13-element list of status info about a file.
 We take the 8th element (with index `7`) which is the size of a file.
 We loop over the found files and add the size of each into the `$sum` variable.
-The handy [Eskimo Greeting Operator](http://www.catonmat.net/blog/secret-perl-operators/#eskimo) is for priting the `$sum` when the loop is over (suggested by [PerlMonks](http://www.perlmonks.org/?node_id=1172707)).
+The handy [Eskimo Greeting Operator](http://www.catonmat.net/blog/secret-perl-operators/#eskimo) is for printing the `$sum` when the loop is over (suggested by [PerlMonks](http://www.perlmonks.org/?node_id=1172707)).

 ## More